alfredessa/prob/_sources/intro.md

 # Welcome

 Welcome to Probability for Data Science.
+Let's make some changes now.

 :::{note}
 Here is a note!